heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-1.md

 $ chmod 400 spark_cluster.pem
 ```

-#### Configuring flintrock with AWS
+#### Configuring Flintrock with AWS

-Now, all we have to do is provide our desired cluster configuration to flintrock
+Now, all we have to do is provide our desired cluster configuration to Flintrock
 before we can start up our Spark cluster.

 To do this, at the command line, just do: